 A special bedside test called the HINTS (Head-Impulse-Nystagmus-Test of Skew) Exam can help the doctor make a diagnosis of labyrinthine infarction.
 The HINTS Exam carefully assesses eye movements.
 A normal result strongly indicates a central (brain) cause of vertigo.
 An abnormal result usually indicates an acute peripheral (inner ear) cause of vertigo such as vestibular neuritis.

-Treatment of labyrinthine infarction
+Treatment and management of labyrinthine infarction

 A labyrinthine infarction is a small stroke.
 If you are diagnosed with a labyrinthine infarction, you will be given immediate treatment to prevent more damage and help prevent a larger stroke.
 You may be given several kinds of medication including: